jumidev/terraform-modules-auto-azurerm/authorization/role_definition/README.md

 }

 inputs = {
-   name = "name of role_definition"
+   name = "The name of the Role Definition"
-   scope = "scope of role_definition"
+   scope = "The scope at which the Role Definition applies to, such as `/subscriptions/0b1f6..."
 }

 tfstate_store = {